The involvement of occupational hygienists in driving real change in preventing ill-health in construction is crucial, ICE paper finds

 Tideway is an important sponsor of BOHS’ Breathe Freely in Construction campaign.
 Since its launch in April 2015, the Breathe Freely campaign has educated audiences about the issue of occupational lung disease in the construction and manufacturing industries.
 Through expert events and a web-based information hub, www.breathefreely.org.uk, the campaign has offered tangible solutions to control the hazards that affect workers’ respiratory health.

 The paper explains how, if managers are to accept ownership for health risks, they need to be supported by knowledgeable health and safety practitioners, who are in turn supported by expert occupational hygienists, occupational health nurses and other occupational health specialists.

-The authors of the paper recognise the value and importance of increasing access to occupational hygienist support in construction.
-However, they also recognise the challenges, given a national shortfall of occupational hygienists, with similar shortages of occupational health advisers, nurses and doctors across all sectors in the UK to meet industry needs.
+The authors of the paper recognise the value and importance of increasing access to occupational hygienist support in construction but recognise the challenges, given a national shortfall of occupational hygienists, with similar shortages of occupational health advisers, nurses and doctors across all sectors in the UK to meet industry needs.